Advances in Clinical and Experimental Medicine

 B. Data available on request due to legal/ethical restrictions

 The journal’s data policy does not overrule local legal or ethical frameworks.
 If such frameworks prevent or limit data release, Authors must make these limitations clear in the DAS at the time of submission.
-Authors should also provide contact information for an ethics committee or other institutional body which can confirm that such restrictions actually exist.
+Authors should also provide contact information for an ethics committee or other institutional body that can confirm that such restrictions exist.
 In such a case, the DAS should be as follows:

 The datasets supporting the findings of the current study are available from the corresponding author on reasonable request.
 The data are not publicly available due to legal/ethical reasons [an explanation of the specific reasons for this decision].

-In the event the study participants’ consent cannot be obtained, the DAS should be as follows:
+If the study participants’ consent cannot be obtained, the DAS should be as follows:

 The participants of this study did not give written consent for their data to be shared publicly, so due to the sensitive nature of the research, the supporting data are not available.